モロッコ

 • Morocco - Chaouen

-• Tourism in Chefchaouen The name of the town is derived from the two peaks that rise above the hills, meaning "two horns."
-In the old town, the buildings and streets are painted blue, earning it the nickname "the blue city," and its fantastical scenery captivates many tourists.
+• Chefchaouen sightseeing The town's name comes from the two peaks rising on the hill and means “two horns.”
+In the old city, buildings and streets are painted blue, earning it the nickname “the Blue City,” and its magical scenery fascinates many tourists.

 • Attachment Image from Itinerary Row: 96435 Attachment Image from Itinerary Row: 96435 Attachment Image from Itinerary Row: 96435 Attachment Image from Itinerary Row: 96435